 Q: Are the same models available for both men and women?

 A: Most models are available in specific variations for men and women, and a few are unisex.
 It is a good idea to pick those made specifically for your gender, because they are designed and made to fit the specific physics and biomechanics of the feet and legs of women and men.
-For example, in general ladies have narrower heels than men, thus shoes for women are narrower but with a wider forefront.
+For example, in general ladies have narrower heels than men, thus shoes for women are narrower but with a wider toebox.
 Men’s are wider and larger sized.
 The leading sports shoe manufacturers also take into consideration the fact that women have wider hips and thus a wider Q-angle between the kneecap and quad muscles.
-This affects their pronation, so the shoes designed for women provide extra support to keep the foot in position and reduce the risk of injuries by using different materials and types of midsoles and outsoles for ladies’ footwear.
-Also, women tend to be lighter and with less muscle mass than men, so the shoes for women are made to sustain lesser impact with the ground.
+This affects their pronation, so the shoes designed for women provide extra support to keep the foot in position and reduce the risk of injuries by using different materials and types of midsoles and outer soles.
+Also, ladies tend to be lighter and with less muscle mass than men, so the shoes for women are made to sustain lesser impact with the ground.

-Of course, each brand and manufacturer offer different shoe types, so, whether you are a woman or man with high arches, you should remember to try out and choose those running sneakers which best suit the specific shape and size of your foot, your gait and your personal comfort.
+Of course, each brand and manufacturer offer different shoe types, so, whether you are a woman or man with high arches, you should remember to try out and choose those runners which best suit the specific shape and size of your foot, your gait and your personal comfort.
 Remember to always look for that perfect fit!